 St. Vincent Memorial Hospital was established in 1906 by the Adorers of the Blood of Christ, Ruma, Illinois province.
-The original building accommodated 20 patients when it opened its doors.
-As the community needs grew, the hospital expanded, and the current facility was completed in 1954.
-A second floor was converted into a Transitional (skilled) Care Unit in 1985, and 10 years later, a new rehabilitation services department, specialty physicians’ clinic, larger emergency department, and new front entrance and lobby.
+The original building accommodated 20 patients.
+As the needs of the community grew, the hospital continued to expand, and the current facility was completed in 1954.
+The second floor was converted into a transitional (skilled) care unit in 1985.
+Ten years later, more enhancements were made, including a new rehabilitation services department, a specialty physicians clinic, a larger emergency department, and a new front entrance and lobby.
 Memorial Health System became a co-sponsor of St. Vincent Memorial Hospital in Taylorville in 1995, and the sole sponsor in 2007, when it was renamed Taylorville Memorial Hospital.